nikofil/nikofil.github.io/_posts/2020-02-14-rust-kernel-to-userspace-and-back.md

 }
 ```

-`cr3` is now set!
+`cr3` is now set.
 The virtual memory above `0xC0000000` will be exactly the same, but there's now memory mapped to `0x400000` and `0x800000`!

 ## Setting the GDT entries and MSR registers

-The way segment registers (`cs`, `ds`, `ss` etc.) work in protected and long mode is that they are set to an index in the structure called the [Global Descriptor Table (GDT)](https://wiki.osdev.org/Global_Descriptor_Table), which contains entries for each memory segment we might want to use.
+The way segment registers (`cs`, `ds`, `ss` etc.) work in protected and long mode is that they are set to an index in the structure called the [Global Descriptor Table (GDT)](https://wiki.osdev.org/Global_Descriptor_Table) which contains entries for each memory segment we might want to use.
 These registers were used to solve the problem of accessing different memory regions by early x86 processors before paging was a thing.
 The way it worked was roughly that each segment started at a specified physical memory address, so instead of using a page table and a virtual address to access the memory you wanted you would use a segment for the base of the so-called linear address and an offset to access the specific value that you wanted.
 This underwent some changes with the introduction of [protected mode](https://wiki.osdev.org/Protected_Mode) which allowed processors to use paging.
-Nowadays processors are backwards compatible and usually when booting go through real and protected mode before entering 64-bit long mode which allows us to use (currently) 48 bits for addressing.
+Nowadays processors are backwards compatible and usually when booting go through real and protected mode before entering 64-bit long mode, which allows us to use (currently) 48 bits for addressing.
 This is a lot more than the 16 bits segment base plus 16 bits offset that we could use in the segmentation days: using 48 bits we can address up to 256 TiB of memory.
-Segments are therefore mostly obsolete nowadays: In fact, most of the segment bases are ignored and are forced to be 0 (besides `fs` and `gs` which can have nonzero base addresses).
+Segments are therefore mostly obsolete nowadays.
+In fact, most of the segment bases are ignored and are forced to be 0 (besides `fs` and `gs` which can have nonzero base addresses).

 Why do we care about them, then?
 That's because segments also define the current privilege level that the processor is in.
 These privilege levels are also called rings, as each ring has all the privileges of the rings below it so if you visualize it, ring 0 would contain ring 1, which would contain ring 2 etc. Usually only two rings are used: Ring 0 for the kernel and ring 3 for user-space programs.
 In ring 0 the processor can interact with physical hardware using special instructions, as well as do things like change the loaded page table which would be disastrous if any user-space program could do.